|Trail Features:||Outstanding Panoramic Views|

 As you climb higher you may see a variety of wildflowers that only survive on the tundra, such as arctic gentian or alpine sunflowers.
 You should also keep an eye out for marmots, picas and ptarmigans.

 At 4.8 miles hikers will finally reach the summit of Mt.
 Ida.
-At 12,889 feet, the peak ranks as the 25th highest mountain in Rocky Mountain National Park.
-In my opinion, the mountain offers some of the best views in the park.
-You'll have sweeping 360-degree views, which include the Never Summer Mountains towards the west, the Mummy Range towards the northeast, Terra Tomah Mountain, Mt.
+At 12,889 feet, the peak ranks as the 25th highest mountain in the park.
+In my opinion the mountain offers some of the best views in the park, and as such, ranks number one on our list of the top 10 hikes in Rocky Mountain National Park.
+Hikers will have sweeping 360-degree views, which include the Never Summer Mountains towards the west, the Mummy Range towards the northeast, Terra Tomah Mountain, Mt.
 Julian and Cracktop Mountain immediately to the east, Longs Peak to the southeast, and the Kawuneeche Valley, Julian Lake, Big Meadows and Shadow Mountain Lake towards the southwest.
 Sitting in the cirque basin more than a thousand vertical feet below is Azure Lake and Inkwell Lake.

 Although there are a couple short sections of mild exposure to steep drop-offs, the trail shouldn't be considered exceedingly dangerous, at least from my perspective.
 The most dangerous parts of the hike are with regards to lightning exposure, or the possibility of twisting an ankle while traversing the rocky terrain near the summit.
 You may want to consider bringing trekking poles for this segment of the hike.